 - Gay.
 A person -- male or female -- who is attracted to someone of the same sex.

 - Lesbian.
-A female who is romantically and sexually attracted to another female.
+A female who is romantically and sexually attracted to other females.
 Lesbians are also considered gay.

 - Bisexual.
 A male or female who is sexually attracted to both sexes.

 - Transgender.
-Someone whose feelings about being male or female differ from his or her sexual anatomy.
-For example, a person may be considered male because of having a penis.
-But in his mind he may feel like a female.
+Someone whose feelings about being male or female differ from their sexual anatomy.
+For example, a person may be considered male because they have a penis.
+But in their mind they may feel like a female.
 Transgender is not the same as being gay.
 Transgender people may be heterosexual (attracted to the opposite sex), homosexual (attracted to the same sex), or bisexual.